Where to Stay:Fairmont St. Andrews Golf Resort

 The Torrance Course

-St Andrews bay has been a fantastic addition to the Kingdom of Fife and allowed even more golfers to experience the magic of St Andrews.
+St Andrews bay has been a fantastic addition to the Kingdom of Fife and allowed even more golfers to experience St Andrews’ magic.

 The Torrance course is part of the St Andrews Bay resort of the Fairmont St Andrews.